greggman/pico-8-post-processing/README.md

 ## Options

-Call `pico8Filter.setFilter` to set a new filter.
+Call `pico8Filter.setFilter` to set a new filter and pass it an object with the following properties.

 * `fragmentShader` (string)